1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

 Next to column headers indicating drug use in second trimester Assessing medical product use in the second trimester requires a pregnancy to continue to the second trimester (i.e. pregnancy was not terminated in the first trimester); the denominator is the total number of pregnancy episodes that progress to the second trimester.

-1.5.1.2 Summary Tables by Gestational Week
+1.5.2.2 Summary Tables by Gestational Week

 Whereas users can summarize four different quantities in MOI summary tables by trimester, only two quantities can be summarized by gestational week for each pregnant cohort in the study: number of pregnancy episodes with evidence of an MOI episode and number of MOI episodes.
 Tables summarized by gestational week contain one column for each gestational week during which MOI use is assessed, beginning with the first week and ending with the last week an MOI episode is identified.
-For instance, consider the example shown in 1.2 below where a user specifies that MOIs should be assessed starting 90 days before pregnancy (Week -12), and the longest pregnancy in the cohort is 282 days (Week 41) in duration.
+For instance, consider the example shown in Figure 1.2 below where a user specifies that MOIs should be assessed starting 90 days before pregnancy (Week -12), and the longest pregnancy in the cohort is 282 days (Week 41) in duration.
 If the earliest MOI episode overlapping an assessed period starts in Week -18 before a pregnancy start and the latest MOI episode overlapping an assessed period ends in Week 59 after a pregnancy start, the summary table by gestational week would start in Week -18 and end in Week 41, since assessment ends at delivery.
 Users also have the option to request a post-pregnancy evaluation window for MOIs.
 If requested, MOIs will be summarized by week after pregnancy until the end of the evaluation window.

 Scenario: Gestational Week